civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(4)** If the Agency refuses a person's request under paragraph 180.1(3)(c) to enter into a compliance agreement, and the person does not pay the amount of the penalty specified in the notice of violation within the time and in the manner required by subsection 180.63(1), the Agency may obtain from the Tribunal a certificate in the form that may be established by the Governor in Council that indicates the amount of the penalty specified in that notice.

-> **Explanatory Note**:
-> New.

 ### Section 182

 Subsection 180.7(1) of the Act is replaced by the following:

 ### Section 180.7

-  **(1)** If the time limit for the payment of **the** amount **of a penalty specified** in a notice of violation has expired, **the time limit for the payment of an amount specified in a notice of default has expired, the time limit specified for payment of an amount under subsection 180.63(1) has expired**, the time limit for the request for a review has expired, the time limit for an appeal has expired, or an appeal has been disposed of, **as the case may be**, on production in any superior court, a certificate issued under paragraph 180.5(b), subsection 180.6(4) or section **180.64** shall be registered in the court.
-When it is registered, a certificate has the same force and effect, and proceedings may be taken in connection with it, as if it were a judgment in that court obtained by Her Majesty in right of Canada against the person named in the certificate for a debt of the amount set out in the certificate.
+  **(1)** If the time limit for the payment of the amount of a penalty specified in a notice of violation has expired, the time limit for the payment of an amount specified in a notice of default has expired, the time limit specified for payment of an amount under subsection 180.63(1) has expired, the time limit for the request for a review has expired, the time limit for an appeal has expired, or an appeal has been disposed of, as the case may be, on production in any superior court, a certificate issued under paragraph 180.5(b), subsection 180.6(4) or section 180.64 shall be registered in the court.

-> **Explanatory Note**:
-> Existing text of subsection 180.7(1):
-> *Existing Text*:
-> > If the time limit for the payment of an amount determined by the Minister in a notice of violation has expired, the time limit for the request for a review has expired, the time limit for an appeal has expired, or an appeal has been disposed of, on production in any superior court, a certificate issued under section 180.4, paragraph 180.5(b) or subsection 180.6(4) shall be registered in the court.
 When it is registered, a certificate has the same force and effect, and proceedings may be taken in connection with it, as if it were a judgment in that court obtained by Her Majesty in right of Canada against the person named in the certificate for a debt of the amount set out in the certificate.

 ### Section 183